 What Are the Main Benefits of Exfoliating Your Face?

 Let's start from the top: Why exfoliate your skin in the first place?
 According to celebrity esthetician (and Byrdie's favorite skincare guru) Renée Rouleau, there are a plethora of benefits to regular exfoliation for all skin types.
 For those prone to blemishes and clogged pores, exfoliation should be the main focus of your routine.
-There are a few different types of exfoliants (which we'll get to in a second), but for these acne-prone skin types, Rouleau recommends using a chemical exfoliant formulated with beta hydroxy acid (try her BHA Clarifying Serum), which will work "to reduce bacteria on the skin while exfoliating and cleaning clogged pores."
+There are a few different types of exfoliants (which we'll get to in a second), but for these acne-prone skin types, Rouleau recommends using a chemical exfoliant formulated with beta hydroxy acid, which will work "to reduce bacteria on the skin while exfoliating and cleaning clogged pores."